 - the Canada-EU Comprehensive Economic and Trade Agreement protects the ability of Canada to regulate and legislate to achieve legitimate public policy objectives in public health, social services, public education, the environment, safety and privacy

-- the Comprehensive and Progressive Agreement for Trans-Pacific Partnership includes binding labour and environment chapters that are both subject to dispute settlement
+- The newly implemented Canada-United States-Mexico Agreement (CUSMA) and Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) include Labour and Environment chapters that are subject to dispute settlement.

 - advanced new elements in “traditional” chapters of trade agreements, such as those on government procurement, investment and services trade, that would make the benefits of these chapters more accessible to a broad range of Canadians

-- the trade and gender chapters in the modernized Canada-Chile and Canada-Israel free trade agreements establish trade and gender committees to oversee cooperation activities and share experiences in designing programs that encourage women’s participation in national and international economies
+- the trade and gender chapters in the modernized Canada-Chile and Canada-Israel free trade agreements establish trade and gender committees to facilitate cooperation activities to help remove barriers to women’s participation in trade, and share experiences in designing programs that encourage women’s participation in national and international economies

 3) Engaging with international partners to promote and advance trade initiatives